wdcqc/WaveFunctionDiffusion/README.md

 __Q: You seriously wasted over three weeks of time to create a terrain generator for a dead game???__

-A: Well it's all blizz's fault for trashing their games
+A: Well it's all blizz's fault for trashing their games, otherwise this could have been a great project

 __Q: This will replace game level designing jobs and make everyone jobless!!!!🤬🤬🤬__